 b) New evidence that has been discovered about the alleged violation that was not available at the time of the earlier hearing.

-17. Behavior Conflict Records
+IX.
+Special Circumstances and Conditions

+X. Conduct Records

-All behavior conflict records are confidential and may not be disclosed in whole or in part except as provided under law, including but not limited to, the Family Education Rights and Privacy Act (FERPA), the USA Patriot Act and lawful court orders.
+10.1 All conduct records are confidential and may not be disclosed in whole or in part except as provided under law, including but not limited to, the Family Education Rights and Privacy Act (FERPA), the USA Patriot Act and lawful court orders.

-The disciplinary record shall be separate from the student’s academic record, but shall be considered a part of the student’s educational record.
-All disciplinary records shall be retained in the Dean of Student Life Office or other offices as authorized by the dean.
+The conduct record shall be separate from the student’s academic record, but shall be considered a part of the student’s educational record.
+All conduct records shall be retained in the Dean of Student Life Office or other offices as authorized by the dean.

 As provided under FERPA, information concerning code violations for alcohol and/or drugs may be shared with parents in accordance with the Parental Notification Policy.
 In addition, code violations may also be shared with some academic departments upon request and as necessary to fulfill their professional obligations.
 A memorandum of understanding exists that provides for full exchange of information concerning code violations by student athletes with the pertinent coaches and the athletic director.

-Suspension and expulsion are the only completed behavior actions reflected on the official academic transcript of the student (see section 10.1.4 & 10.1.6).
+Suspension and expulsion are the only completed conduct actions reflected on the official academic transcript of the student (see section7.1).
 At the direction of the dean of student life, the registrar shall place on the student’s permanent academic record the words “may not register for nonacademic reasons.”
 When the student is determined eligible to return to NDSU following a suspension, the original transcript notation will remain and a new transcript notation will be added: “eligible for registration effective …”

-17.1 Behavior Conflict Records Retention and Destruction
+10.2 Retention and Destruction

-17.1.1 Sanctions Less than Suspension or Expulsion
+Sanctions Less than Suspension or Expulsion

-In cases in which students are found in violation and receive a sanction less than Suspension or Expulsion, with or without additional terms and conditions, all records related to that students’ cumulative behavioral history will be retained for seven years from the date of the student’s last behavioral incident.
-Student disciplinary records may be retained indefinitely at the discretion of the dean of student life.
+In cases in which students are found in violation and receive a sanction less than Suspension or Expulsion, with or without additional terms and conditions, all records related to that students’ cumulative conduct history will be retained for seven years from the date of the student’s last conduct violation.
+Student conduct records may be retained indefinitely at the discretion of the dean of student life.

-17.1.2 Suspension or Expulsion
+Suspension or Expulsion

-In cases in which students are found in violation and receive a sanction of suspension or expulsion, disciplinary records will be retained on a permanent basis.
+In cases in which students are found in violation and receive a sanction of suspension or expulsion, conduct records will be retained on a permanent basis.

-17.1.3 Student Organization Records
+Student Organization Records

-Records of behavioral conflicts involving student organizations will be retained for seven years following the date of the incident.
-Student organization disciplinary records may be retained indefinitely at the discretion of the dean of student life.
+Records of conduct violations involving student organizations will be retained for seven years following the date of the incident.
+Student organization conduct records may be retained indefinitely at the discretion of the dean of student life.

 FINAL NOTE Occasionally there are changes of staff titles mentioned in this document.
 The vice president for student affairs may make editorial changes relating to this document as long as the substance of the document is not affected.